Query Planner Hints

 );

 Of course, Ent Framework changes the GUC settings during the query execution period only, and guarantees that they are restored after.
-Internally, SET LOCAL ...
-RESET
+Internally, `SET LOCAL ...
+RESET` are used for that (running within the same transaction of the multi-query).

 Also, batching is done with respect to the planner hints.
-Only the SELECT queries having the same set of hints are potentially batched together with UNION ALL
+Only the SELECT queries having the same set of hints are potentially batched together with `UNION ALL` clause, as explained in [Ent API: select() by Expression](/getting-started/ent-api-select-by-expression.md) article.

 See [PostgreSQL documentation](https://www.postgresql.org/docs/current/runtime-config.html) for the full list of settings you can customize per query (notice that not all of them allow per-query changing: some require a database restart).

-Using pg_hint_plan Extension
+## Using pg\_hint\_plan Extension

-(empty string) name.
+There is a special hint with `""` (empty string) name.
 It allows to raw-prepend an arbitrary string in front of the query that Ent Framework sends to the database.

-The raw-prepend hint is useful when e.g. working with PostgreSQL extensions like pg_hint_plan.
-This extension enables a way greater level of planning customization.
+The raw-prepend hint is useful when e.g. working with PostgreSQL extensions like [pg\_hint\_plan](https://github.com/ossc-db/pg_hint_plan).
+This extension enables a **way** greater level of planning customization.
 You can even tell PostgreSQL, which exact index it must use for your query:

 const comments = await EntComment.select(